david880110/Media-Behavior-Trends-Analytics/README.md

 ## Findings

-(1) **South division is the winner** in terms of population and most of the people are used to old school media such as Movies, Supermarket, TV, Magzine and Radio whereas younge generations are apprently stick to modernized media.
+1. **South division is the winner** regarding population, and most of the people are used to old-school media such as Movies, Supermarket, TV, Magzine, and Radio whereas younger generations apparently stick to modernized media.

-        *South Division has more states include than others*.
+   *South Division has more states include than others.*

-(2) **Female takes the majority** of the market share in all categories.
+2. **Female takes the majority** of the market share in all categories.
 Movies and Supermarkets are pretty much their backyards.

-(3) Based on our sample and model, we are now able to predict any individual's generation group with **89.6% accuracy**.
+3. Based on our sample and model, we are now able to predict an individual's generation group with **89.6% accuracy**.

 ## Considerations for future Home Entertainment Campaign
-(1) As the traditional "gift giving (Grandparents) " audience of the generation- Baby boomers, are the most Cable TV consumers.
+1. As the traditional "gift giving (Grandparents) " audience of the generation- Baby boomers, are the most Cable TV, consumers.

-(2) As the new generation purchasers: Millenials and Gen Z are the least Cable TV consumers, however, most of them are heavy social media users.
+2. As the new generation purchasers: Millenials and Gen Z are the least Cable TV, consumers.
+However, most of them are heavy social media users.

    **Marketers and Advertisers for Home Entertainment can plan on Social Media for targeting Younger audiences.**

-*One interesting finding* : Millenials and Gen Z prefer reading Magazines than watching cable TV.
+   *One interesting finding:* Millenials and Gen Z prefer reading Magazines than watching cable TV.

-(3) As the middle age generation , Gen X has the similar behaviors with Millenials, but they are lighter social media users and heavier Cable TV watchers.
+3. As the middle age generation, Gen X has the similar behaviors with Millenials, but they are lighter social media users and more massive Cable TV watchers.

-(4) Live- events goers, video gamers, Digital music listeners and Streaming video watchers are skewed younger.
+4. Live- events goers, video gamers, Digital music listeners and Streaming video watchers are skewed younger.

-(5) Baby Boomers Social Media users are increasing.
+5. Baby Boomers Social Media users are increasing.

 **In general, Social Media and Digital Media are the future for Home Entertainment Campaign.
 Magazine and Cable TV still have loyalty and engaging audiences.**